-The application can also be configured to protect sensitive system files from modification or destruction, disable access to the removable drives, restrict access to Control Panel, and more.
+You can also configure the application to protect sensitive system files from modification or destruction, disable access to the removable drives, restrict access to Control Panel, and more.

 3] GiliSoft EXE Lock

-GiliSoft EXE Lock is yet another powerful password protecting application available for Windows and performs just like every other application.
-Unlike other software in the list, which requires a user to head over to the control panel of the application and unlock it, Gilisoft works by asking for the password at the same instant one wants to open the app.
+GiliSoft EXE Lock is yet another powerful password-protecting application available for Windows and performs just like every other application.
+Unlike other software in the list, which requires a user to head over to the application’s control panel and unlock it, Gilisoft works by asking for the password at the same instant one wants to open the app.

 As an additional bonus, Along with password protection to software, GiliSoft also protects users from viruses that try and modify the system.
 Noticeably, GiliSoft EXE Lock offers password protection for executable programs, but it will not change the source binary file.